What does it mean to major in psychology?

 Psychology is the study of the basic laws and principles of human and animal behavior; it seeks to understand what motivates people and why people behave the way they do.

 Psychology majors learn the scientific approach to the study of human and animal behavior, and can take courses in a variety of subfields, such as social, cognitive, personality, abnormal, developmental, and behavioral neuroscience.
 They also learn the research process: experimental design, data collection, analysis, and interpretation.
 Psychology majors gain a broad knowledge of human and animal behavior as well as skills in statistical analysis, research, testing, writing, observation, record keeping, surveying, scientific reasoning, and scientific methodology.

 Why is the University of Mississippi a good place to study psychology?

-There are 25 faculty in psychology, with areas of specialization that include clinical, cognitive, developmental, experimental, neuroscience and social psychology.
+The faculty have areas of specialization that include clinical, cognitive, developmental, experimental, neuroscience and social psychology.